<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 When can I prune my Ginkgo?

-Normally Ginkgo biloba is not pruned.
-If, unfortunately and for various reasons, you absolutely must intervene, wait until the end of winter (early March) to cut certain branches and remove dead wood (PS: dead wood is often caused by excessive pruning in Ginkgo).
-Bear in mind to preserve its silhouette when removing branches.
+Ginkgo biloba is not normally pruned.
+If, unfortunately and for various reasons, you absolutely must intervene, wait until the end of winter (early March) to cut some branches and remove dead wood (P.S.: dead wood is often caused by excessive pruning in Ginkgo biloba).
+Bear in mind to preserve its shape when removing branches.
 Otherwise, leave it alone; it will be all the better for it.

 -

-A very unpleasant odour is coming from around my Ginkgo.
-What's happening?
+A very unpleasant smell is spreading around my Ginkgo.
+What’s happening?

 You have planted a female tree.
-Indeed, Gingko biloba is dioecious, meaning there are male and female trees, and only female trees produce ovules, a sort of small fruit that, once fertilised by pollen from a male and fallen to the ground, produce butyric acid which gives that unpleasant smell of rancid butter.
-When in September you see these ovules falling to the ground, collect them quickly and store them in a corner of the garden well away from everything.
-Otherwise, next time take care to plant only a male tree.
-Most varieties and cultivars are males only to avoid this nuisance.
+Indeed, Gingko biloba is dioecious, meaning there are male and female trees, and only female trees produce ovules — those small fruit-like structures which, once fertilised by pollen from a male and fallen onto the soil, produce butyric acid that gives that unpleasant smell of rancid butter.
+When, in September, you see these ovules falling onto the soil, pick them up quickly and put them in a corner of the garden well away from everything.
+Otherwise, next time take care to plant only a male.
+Most varieties and cultivars are male-only to avoid this nuisance.

 -

-How can you tell male Ginkgo trees from female Ginkgo trees when buying?
+How can you distinguish male Ginkgo from female Ginkgo when buying?

-Before sexual ripeness — after at least fifteen years, sometimes more — it's very complicated.
-Their habit is only slightly different, too slight to be recognised with certainty, and leaves are a little more notched on female Ginkgo trees.
-Males come into leaf about two weeks before females in spring and lose leaves about two weeks before them in autumn.
-But you still need male and female trees nearby to compare!
-Easiest is to choose a selected variety.
-These are always male to avoid the unpleasant butyric odour released by ovules that fall onto the soil.
+Before sexual ripeness, after at least fifteen years, sometimes more: it's very complicated.
+Their habit differs only slightly, too slightly in fact to recognise with certainty, and leaves are a little more notched on female Ginkgo trees.
+Male trees come into leaf about two weeks before female trees in spring and lose leaves about two weeks before them in autumn.
+But you need male and female trees nearby to compare!
+Simplest is to choose a selected variety.
+Selected varieties are always male to avoid nuisance of butyric odour emitted by ovules that have fallen to soil.

 - Subscribe!